back prev next Irish harp terms from Bunting

-from Edward Bunting, Ancient Music of Ireland (Dublin 1840)
+from Edward Bunting, The Ancient Music of Ireland (Dublin 1840), Page 24: Graces performed by the treble or left hand.

 Click the play button to hear it spoken. help

 The musical notation shows what appears to be five seperate independent instances of Briseadh.
 It is worth noting that the first two indicate the stopped note as a semiquaver, beamed to the main note; the last 3 show the stopped note as a grace note.
-Perhaps this indicates two different ways of playing Briseadh, first as a measured note as part of the tune, and secondly as a mordent, as a kind of ornament.
+Perhaps this indicates two different ways of playing Briseadh, first as a measured note as part of the tune, and secondly as a kind of ornament.

 Simon Chadwick 2008